tilek/random/principles/work/fundraising.md

 # Before communicating with a specific investor

-- Never put them on a pedestal.
-For example, offer to come far away to meet them.
+- Never put them on a pedestal.<br>
+  For example, don't offer to come far away to meet them.<br>
   Otherwise, you will likely appear needy.
 It will display low self-esteem.
-Self-esteem should be extremely high instead.
+Self-esteem should be extremely high instead.<br>
-  Failure example: trying to schedule a pitch with Murat in 2025
+  Failure example: trying to schedule a pitch with Murat in 2025<br>

 # Before a specific investor pitch